Zenitugo/microservice-app-CD/documentation.md

 ## DEPLOYING SOCK-SHOP APPLICATION ON EKS CLUSTER
 **Step 1: Deploy sock-shop yml files**
+Argocd can be used to deploy application through the argocd UI or through scripts.

 Create the app project on argocd dashboard by:
   - indicating the project name
   - github repo link
   - path to the sock-shop directory

+This project made use of iac to deploy application with argocd.
+Check the `argocd-sync` directory to the see the scripts used to deploy:
+- sock-shop web application
+- prometheus
+- grafana
+-
 ![app](./app-images/app-tree1.png)
 ![app](./app-images/app-tree2.png)
 ![app](./app-images/app-tree3.png)